tc39/notes/es7/2016-09/sept-27.md

 (Leo Balter)

-LB: Small updates, harness, etc. I would like some help on reviewing test262 patches and writing tests, as I don't have enough time for everything.
+LBR: Small updates, harness, etc. I would like some help on reviewing test262 patches and writing tests, as I don't have enough time for everything.

 BT: If used node harness in the past and didn't like it, try it again!
 - host specific stuff separated
 -

-LB: Need to work on update for TR104
+LBR: Need to work on update for TR104

 DE: Were we going to retract this document?